isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 At six in the morning, I tied the rope to the beam of the outside latrine.
 Just when I raised up body to hang my head from the rope, my sister Fumiko knocked on the latrine door.

 "Toshio, hurry up!
-How dare you stay there so long?"
+How?"

 "Oh... no... "

-In a great hurry, I removed the rope, wrapped it around my waist, covered it with my shirt, and then switched with her.
+In a great hurry, I removed the rope, wrapped it around my waist, covered it with my shirt, and then switched the toilet with her.

 The column clock of Central Hospital struck 9:00.